brow/rebeccabutler.org/consulting/index.md

 I design and build software that interfaces directly with people.
 For the last 10 years, I've focused on native iOS applications.

-I've built tens of apps from scratch and have worked on several large Objective-C and Swift codebases.
+I've built tens of apps from scratch and have worked extensively in large Objective-C and Swift codebases.
 I can help with hard problems in performance, stability, networking, persistence, concurrency, security, code quality, and design.

 As a startup founder, I'm also accustomed to working throughout the technical stack and solving business problems in a variety of ways.